AVEVA/CONNECT-data-services-developer-docs/content/set-up/permissions-management.md

 - Allow Manage Permissions access is required on at least one role.

-- Roles that have no permissions assigned are not listed the next time that you manage permissions.
+- If you clear all permissions from a role for a resource, the role is not listed the next time that you manage permissions for the resource.

 ### Modified roles